TeasingSisyphus/cuttleV1/README.md

 		-Switch control of the point card when the jack is destroyed -Enable targeting a jack with a NINE
-		-Switch control of the point card when the jack is bounced and frozen -Queens
+		-Switch control of the point card when the jack is bounced and frozen -Change their display
+		-Maybe jacks only stack vertically if they steal the same card?
+	-Add sevenJacks
+-Queens
 	-Jacks must check runes for any queens and abort if one if found -9's must count the number of queens, abort if 2 or more are found, and abort if 1 is found and the target isn't the queen